shehper/AC-Solver/README.md

 python ac_solver/agents/ppo.py
 ```

-By default, this command trains the PPO agent on an AC graph with initial states drawn from approximately 1200 presentations of the Miller-Schupp series, as listed in [this file](ac_solver/search/miller_schupp/data/all_presentations.txt).
+By default, this command trains the PPO agent with initial states drawn from approximately 1200 presentations of the Miller-Schupp series, as listed in [this file](ac_solver/search/miller_schupp/data/all_presentations.txt).
 You can customize your run by passing any hyperparameters listed in [args.py](ac_solver/agents/args.py) via the command line.

-## Notebooks
+## Experiments and Analysis

 The `notebooks/` directory contains Jupyter notebooks that reproduce the figures and results discussed in the paper: